frinsan/ios-app-template/README.md

    - On success the app stores the tokens via `AuthSessionStorage` (UserDefaults placeholder) and triggers `AppState.handleLoginSuccess` to bootstrap the profile.

 2. **Native Email Sign-Up**
-   - Uses `/v1/auth/email/signup`, `/confirm`, and `/resend`.
+   - Two screens now drive the flow: Screen 1 captures the email and calls `/v1/auth/email/status` to decide whether the account is new, pending, or already confirmed; Screen 2 locks that email while collecting password, profile details, the verification code, and resend/confirm actions in one place.
-   - Flow: user submits email/password → backend creates a Cognito user and returns delivery metadata → app pushes `EmailConfirmView` where the OTP is entered → confirmation exchanges for tokens and logs in.
+   - Uses `/v1/auth/email/signup`, `/confirm`, `/resend`, and the new `/status` endpoint.
+Creating an account immediately enables the on-page code entry instead of navigating to a separate confirm view.
-   - The sign-up button stays disabled until email format is valid and passwords match; error messages surface inline + via alert.
+   - The primary actions stay disabled until the form is valid, and inline status/error messages explain whether the code was sent, pending, or confirmed.

 3. **Email Login + Forgot Password**
    - Login posts to `/v1/auth/email/login` and handles common Cognito errors (`UserNotConfirmed`, `NotAuthorized`, etc.).